tdnavarrom/Numerical-Analytics-App/README.md

-# Analisis-Numerico
+# Numerical-Analytics App

-Proyecto Final de Analisis Numerico, hecho en Python y GTK3
+Made with Python and GTK3